 -

-Cliff Dorsey has almost 30 years of experience in the sales industry, having recently held the CRO role at Welcome after VP and Regional Sales Director roles at businesses like Medallia, Invodo, and Liveperson.
-He was formerly at PTC and worked alongside the MEDDIC godfathers Jack Napoli, Dick Dunkel, and John McMahon.
+Cliff Dorsey, with almost 30 years in sales, most recently as CRO at Welcome.
+He previously held VP and Regional Sales Director roles at Medallia, Invodo, and Liveperson, and worked alongside MEDDIC godfathers Jack Napoli, Dick Dunkel, and John McMahon at PTC.

 Most Important Elements of MEDDICC

-Champion might be the one that comes to mind for most readers, but bare this in mind; there is no Champion without pain, especially when the deal expands to further stakeholders.
-Even the most senior people in the industry will say Champion, but leaders in organizations will almost never get a deal put in front of them without some form of pain being implicated.
+Champion is the instinctive answer for many, but consider this: there is no Champion without pain.
+Even the most senior leaders in the industry will say Champion — but those leaders will rarely agree to a deal without some form of pain being clearly implicated first.

-Caroline opted for Decision Criteria, calling it something that should be used at the beginning of the discovery.
-“It works as a capability requirement,” she said.
-“It tells you what you need to fix the problem or pain, and if it is done correctly this can be the differentiator.
+Caroline made a strong case for Decision Criteria, arguing it should be front and center from the start of discovery.
+"It works as a capability requirement," she said.
+"It tells you what you need to fix the problem or pain, and if done correctly, it becomes a real differentiator.
+People often see things like price as Decision Criteria — it isn't.
+You have to influence it and get agreement from your Champion on what the required capabilities actually are."

-“Sometimes salespeople gloss over Metrics and do not spend enough time there - I constantly see people differentiate themselves against their peers by getting into the weeds there, with their Champions, with their Economic Buyers, to define which Metrics can move the needle.”
+Em agreed on Decision Criteria, but expanded on Metrics from her own experience in transformational technology.
+"Salespeople often gloss over Metrics and don't spend enough time there.
+I constantly see people differentiate themselves from their peers by getting into the weeds with their Champions and Economic Buyers, defining which Metrics can actually move the needle."

 How To Get Organizational Buy-In From Your Leaders

-“They might not understand it, but I like to think of MEDDIC as the physics of sales - it’s the science of selling, not the art.
-CEOs, especially the aforementioned type, love the fact that MEDDIC makes things evidence-based and concrete, not something based on opinion.”
+"When talking to a CEO, especially one from a product or engineering background, remember that sales can feel like art or black magic to them.
+I like to think of MEDDPICC as the physics of sales — it's the science of selling, not the art.
+CEOs love the fact that it makes things evidence-based and concrete."

 Can You Create Pain?